LIFEHUBBER

 PersonaLive is a portrait image-animation framework for live-streaming-style video generation, with offline and online inference paths, pretrained weights, a Web UI, and acceleration notes.

 The official repository presents PersonaLive as a real-time and streamable diffusion framework for generating portrait animations from a reference image and driving video, with released inference code, configs, pretrained weights, offline inference, online inference, Web UI setup, TensorRT and xFormers notes, and an associated paper.
 The project also says it is for academic research only and warns users not to generate harmful, defamatory, or illegal content.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is